-Fund towards this construction was placed to the concerned Inspectors of Schools who then transfer the fund to the School Authority and after getting fund the School Authority constructed the kitchen shed with the knowledge of the School Management Committee (SMC) which was also entrusted to supervise the construction works to ensure its quality.
+Fund towards this construction was placed to the concerned Inspectors of Schools, who then transfer the fund to the School Authority.
+After getting fund from the Inspector of Schools, the School Authority constructed the kitchen shed with the knowledge of the School Management Committee (SMC) which was also entrusted to supervise the construction works to ensure its quality.